acid-21/react-native-template-acid21/template/README.md

 start project: npm run start
 start project with clearing cache: npm start -- --reset-cache install iod dependencies: cd ios & pod install

+Update Version for iOS and Android
+The package.json version is used for iOS and Android version.
+To sync those just run this command:
+`npm run aversion`